juanantonio284/notes_on_writing/miscellaneous/linguistic_terminology.md

 <!-- page 37 -->

 A clause is the largest grammatical unit smaller than a sentence; it consists of a subject and a predicate, and every sentence must consist of one or more clauses.

-A clause which is the highest-ranking, or only, clause in its sentence is a ***main clause***; a clause which is subordinated to another is a ***subordinate clause***.
-Today we always regard a subordinate clause as forming an integral part of the clause containing it (its ***matrix clause***).

 The clause is a traditional and fundamental unit of sentence structure, though the term is not used by all grammarians in exactly the same way[^extension].

 [^extension]: Recently some grammarians have been extending the term *clause* to every unit containing a verb, including many units traditionally regarded only as phrases.